inthenile/inthenile/README.md

-### Hi, I'm Salim - a problem-solver without an IT background
+### Hi, I'm Salim - a programming-enthusiast without an IT background

 <div class=socials>
   <a href="https://www.linkedin.com/in/salim-caliskan-724811273/">